JustinTArthur/serverwamp/README.md

 ## Known Deficiencies
 * Project is in the prototyping stages, so documentation isn't available on low-level features yet.
-* The out-of-the-box RPC handler does not provide the URI, session ID or call ID to the function that the call is routed to.
-This may be addressed in a later version with arg inspection/injection or async context vars.

 ## Development
 Unit tests can be run with: